CSPH-COVID/co_ww_analysis/README.md

 $$

 where $\tau \in [t-14,t]$.
 For example, the trend on October 14, 2022 is classified based on all measurements recorded between October 1 and 14.
 The coefficient on $time$, $\beta$, represents the slope of the time trend.
 On each day, we test the null hypothesis that $\beta = 0$.
 If we reject the null hypothesis, we consider the trend increasing ($\beta>0$) or decreasing ($\beta<0$).
 If we fail to reject the null hypothesis, we cannot classify the trend confidently and consider the trend plateau.

+## Thoughts

+- Transfer priors when utilities don't have many observations (new or large gaps) or when lab methods change